more-cars/rest-api/README.md

     * search for `app-dev-service`
     * the column `external endpoints` contains the URL to access the app
     * check out the URL to make sure the app is running properly
-* run `npm run app:undeploy` to remove the whole application from the cluster
+* run `npm run minikube:app:undeploy` to remove the whole application from the cluster
-    * run `npm run app:deploy` to start the application from scratch again (empty database, fresh pods, etc.)
+    * run `npm run minikube:app:deploy` to start the application from scratch again (empty database, fresh pods, etc.)

 ## Build application